AviMathurCodes/PINN/README.md

 Physics-Informed Neural Networks (PINNs) provide a framework that combines physical laws (such as the heat equation) with sparse observational data to infer complete spatio temporal temperature profiles.
-In this assignment, you will develop a PINN to model heat distribution in a one-dimensional metal rod using limited, noisy temperature measurements from a few sensors.
+In this assignment, I will develop a PINN to model heat distribution in a one-dimensional metal rod using limited, noisy temperature measurements from a few sensors.